 Merrill Ellis Intermedia Theater

-The Merrill Ellis Intermedia Theater (MEIT) is a configurable black box theater optimized for experimental music, intermedia and performance art.
+The Merrill Ellis Intermedia Theater (MEIT) is a configurable theater optimized for experimental music, intermedia and performance art.
 It is the primary performance venue for the Center for Experimental Music and Intermedia (CEMI).
-The MEIT features a custom computer-controlled 16.1 audio diffusion system, 270-degree wraparound video projection screens, and a full stage lighting system controllable via DMX, MIDI or Ethernet link.
-A dedicated performance computer features a comprehensive suite of software and 16-channel audio output.
-CEMI’s four project studios include three 8.1 environments, each optimized for a different purpose (video production, audio production/teaching, interactive computer music production/rehearsal, and interdisciplinary general access) and one 2.1 studio.
+The MEIT features a custom computer-controlled 28.3 audio diffusion system, 270-degree wraparound video projection screens, and a full stage lighting system controllable via DMX, MIDI or Ethernet link.
+A permanent multi-computer audio/video/lighting control station all connected via Dante .
+CEMI’s four project studios include three 9.1 environments, each optimized for a different purpose (video production, audio production/teaching, interactive computer music production/rehearsal, and interdisciplinary general access) and one 2.1 studio.

 The Recital Hall is a 200-seat performance space ideal for small ensemble performance.
 It includes audio and video technologies that support lecture recitals, large classes and small ensemble performance.
 The hall also serves as a large-lecture classroom during the day.

 Students can perform in other venues in addition to the world-class facilities of the College of Music.
 The UNT Main Auditorium houses a Möller organ and a classical period Bedient organ, and is often used for organ performances.
 Ensembles perform often at the University Union, providing afternoon and late-night events for UNT students and faculty.

 Bain Hall houses the offices of a number of teaching fellows and adjuncts who provide private instruction for UNT College of Music students.
 The hall also contains percussion storage and rehearsal spaces.

 Lab Band East